JumpingKeyCaps/BlueToothMultiScreenSync/README.md

 The goal is to simulate an **extended display** setup (like dual monitors) without cables or Wi-Fi, using only **Bluetooth pairing**.
 The app is designed for **real-time interaction** (smooth dragging) and a **perfectly aligned visual experience** even if devices are physically different.

+### Multimedia Assets Consideration

+For this demonstration, the images used are pre-loaded and statically present in memory on all devices.

+This approach has allowed me to focus entirely on the complex challenges of real-time coordinate synchronization via Bluetooth Classic and adaptive rendering on a virtual canvas, independent of screen specificities.

+While extending this to dynamic image streaming or other large media would necessitate exploring higher-bandwidth protocols like Wi-Fi Direct, the goal of this project is to prove the feasibility of a fluid and perfectly aligned multi-screen experience by relying solely on Bluetooth capabilities for interaction management.

 ---

 ## Core Objectives